nahuel36/nahuel36.github.io/curves/curves.md

 <br/>![Third Curve](./curve3.png "Local Image")

 <br/><br/>Understood?
 Pay attention to the **points** **numbers**, remember, **first** number is **time**, **second** number is the **animation variable** (light intensity in this case).
-In this case, seconds not start from zero, then thats when The pre wrap configuration takes important.
+<br/>In this case, seconds not start from zero, then that's when the pre wrap configuration takes important meaning.
 (I will explain in a bit how it works)
-Therefore, we can do more than 2 points, and create different transitions across the time.
+<br/>Therefore, we can do more than 2 points, and create different transitions across the time.

 # Pre and Post Wrap